Ray Lankester: Invertebrates and degeneration

 Lankester's books Developmental history of the Mollusca (1875) and Degeneration: a chapter in Darwinism (1880) established him as a leader in the study of invertebrate life histories.
 In Degeneration he adapted some ideas of Ernst Haeckel and Anton Dohrn (the founder and first director of the Stazione Zoologica, Naples).
 Connecting Dohrn's work with Darwinism, Lankester held that degeneration was one of three general avenues that evolution might take (the others being balance and elaboration).
 Degeneration was a suppression of form, "Any new set of conditions occurring to an animal which render its food and safety very easily attained, seem to lead to as a rule to Degeneration".
 Degeneration was well known in parasites, and Lankester gave several examples.
 In Sacculina, a genus of barnacles which is a parasite of crabs, the female is little more than "a sac of eggs, and absorbed nourishment from the juices of its host by root-like processes" (+ wood-engraved illustration).
 He called this degenerative evolutionary process in parasites retrogressive metamorphosis.

 Lankester pointed out that retrograde metamorphosis could be seen in many species that were not, strictly speaking, degenerate.
 "Were it not for the recapitulative phases of the barnacle, we may doubt whether naturalists would ever have guessed it was a crustacean."
-The lizard Seps has limbs which are "ridiculously small", and Bipes, a burrowing lizard, has no front limbs, and rear limbs reduced to stumps.
+The lizard Seps has limbs which are "ridiculously small", and Bipes, a burrowing lizard, possesses two stubby forelimbs, and rear limbs reduced to stumps.
 The Dibamidae are legless lizards of tropical forests who also adopt the burrowing habit.
 Snakes, which have evolved unique forms of locomotion, and are probably derived from lizards.
 Thus degeneration or retrogressive metamorphosis sometimes occurs as species adapt to changes in habit or way of life.

 As evidence of degeneration, Lankester identifies the recapitulative development of the individual.
 This is the idea propagated by Ernst Haeckel as a source of evolutionary evidence (recapitulation theory).
 As antecedents of degeneration, Lankester lists: